O. Hayden Griffin, Jr., Chair, 214 Slay Building

 Engineering students are encouraged to pursue registration as a Professional Engineer (PE).
 The first step in this process is completion of the Fundamentals of Engineering (FE) Exam.
 Students are encouraged to take the FE exam during their senior year.
 Subsequent to graduation, professional licensure requires at least four years of progressive engineering experience and successful completion of the FE Examination.

 Admission to engineering is competitive, and admission to the university or college does not guarantee admission to the engineering program.
-Students with an interest in engineering should indicate engineering as the desired major when they apply to the university and complete a separate application which includes an essay on their motivation to study engineering.
+Students with an interest in engineering should indicate engineering as the desired major when they apply to the university.
+Students should also complete a separate application which includes an essay on their motivation to study engineering.
 The engineering application can be found on the Department of Engineering website.
-Once students have been accepted into the university, the engineering admissions committee evaluates program applicants based on a number of success indicators including SAT/ACT scores, performance in math and science courses, high school GPA, and rank in class.
+Once students have been accepted into the university, the Department of Engineering Admissions and Retention Committee evaluates program applicants based on a number of success indicators, including SAT/ACT scores (both mathematics and verbal), performance in math and science courses, high school GPA, and rank in class.
 The essay is an important element of the admissions decision.
 Some students will be offered admission to the BS in engineering program.
 Information on the average indicators for students admitted over the last three years is available on the departmental website.
 Prior to enrolling in classes, engineering students also take an engineering mathematics placement test focused on calculus readiness.
 Information on this test is included in the engineering acceptance letter.
 Some students will be offered admission to Engineering Intended, which is described below.

 Transfer admission: Students transferring to the engineering program must first meet university transfer requirements.
 Once transfer students have been admitted to the university, they may apply to the engineering program and will be evaluated by the department admissions committee on their potential to succeed with particular emphasis on performance in math and science classes.
 Students who have completed an associate’s degree from an approved pre-engineering program, including the associate in engineering degree, will be considered for admission to the BS program.